BPHS Surya Mahadasha

 Trouble for the eyes or sensitive to sulfurous fumes; glamour and glory in the private bedroom.
 Object of the fantasy lives of others.

-If Ravi is strong by rashi, the child romanticizes one's distant father as an icon of royal elegance.
+When Professor Surya-12 is strong by rashi, the child romanticizes a distant father as an icon of royal elegance.
 If Ravi is weak, more softness and compassion but the father is still narcissistic or at the best prone to a self-romanticizing philosophical view.

 There is little need to criticize shortcomings from the ideal standard within the world of dreams, meditation, and the imagination.
 Surya-12's inner light burns brightly and one harbors many perfect images.
 The intelligence does not find full expression and one's children are not quite perfect.
 Yet Surya-12 does not experience or express very much conscious conflict between real and ideal.